 Hiking will take you up to wonderful viewpoints, but keep in mind that there may still be mud and snow on the trails.
 Pack your gear accordingly.
 And because the wildlife is also emerging from their winter hideouts, May is an active time for bears.
 Be sure to pack bear spray and make noise on the trails.
 The weather can also change quickly in May, so wear layers and bring lots of water on your hikes.

-5. Take in a Beach Sunset in Santa Barbara, California
+5. Santa Barbara, California